Naila-Srivastava/Covid19-Clinical-Trials-Analysis/README.md

-# Covid-19 Clinical Trials Analysis Project
+# COVID-19 Clinical Trials Analysis Project

-Welcome to my Covid-19 Clinical Trials Analysis project!
-This deep dive explores the global response to the Covid-19 pandemic through the lens of clinical research.
+This deep dive explores the global response to the COVID-19 pandemic through the lens of clinical research.
 Using Python and Tableau, we unpack trends, trial phases, intervention types, and more: sourced from clinicaltrials.gov.

-## 🧠 Objective
+## Objective

-To analyze the global landscape of Covid-19 clinical trials by:
+To analyse the global landscape of COVID-19 clinical trials by:
 - Cleaning and preprocessing raw trial data
 - Performing in-depth data analysis (Univariate and Bivariate Data Analysis)
-- Creating meaningful visualizations of key trends
+- Creating meaningful visualisations of key trends
 - Laying the groundwork for potential machine learning use cases

-## 🔧 Tools & Technologies
+## Tools & Technologies

 - Python (Pandas, NumPy, Matplotlib, Seaborn)
 - [Tableau Public (for interactive dashboard)](https://public.tableau.com/app/profile/naila.srivastava/viz/Covid-19ClinicalTrialsDashboard_17484336631320/Covid-19TableauDashboard)